 “The Extraordinary Fact As The Cynosure” Approach is not limited to legal analysis.
 The Approach also can apply to business analyses and business strategy.
 Here’s an example:

-If a company is deciding to offer a consumer product or create a retail concept, the “extraordinary fact(s)” involved would be that people shop by using Google, and their first instinct is to look for the best prices and options on Amazon.
+If a company is deciding to offer a consumer product or create a brick and mortar retail concept, the “extraordinary fact(s)” to be identified and isolated would be that people shop by using Google, and their first instinct is to look for the best prices and options on Amazon.
 These are the undisputed facts that are of the first and foremost considerations for retail sales, and that are undeniably true.
 The next step is to determine what facts contradict or rebut these facts, or overpower these truths, such that the product or retail concept can either go in a direction without consideration for Google or Amazon, or can proceed without the threat of Google or Amazon, or should determine how the concept can be designed to best benefit from these extraordinary truths.
 The thought process about selling a consumer product or products should begin with the “extraordinary fact or facts” that people’s shopping, by and large, and more and more, begins in these places.
 Likewise, the product or store concept itself should be analyzed in light of its target customers and its commercial potential by beginning with an “extraordinary fact” about the target customer and the utility of and competition for the new product or store concept.

 Reasonable doubt is doubt that would be reached by a reasonable and typical juror when hearing or seeing such evidence.
 In the absence of reasonable doubt, a defendant must be found “guilty”.
 If reasonable doubt exists, a defendant must be found to be “not guilty”.

-- The word “juror” throughout this paper.
+- The word “juror” is used throughout this paper.
 But, “The Extraordinary Fact As The Cynosure” Approach can, certainly, be applied by justices and judges (i.e. any finders of fact) in their case analyses, too.

 - In civil lawsuits, as opposed to criminal prosecutions, it will be inherently more difficult for jurors to identify the “extraordinary” fact, because business matters, and, particularly, complex business matters, are not within the common experiences of the average juror, whereas criminal activities are more relate-able and occur within the parameters of daily life.
-This makes the use of “The Extraordinary Fact As the Cynosure” Approach to identify “extraordinary” fact even more vital so that a juror in a civil lawsuit does not get lost in the “muck” of the case.
+This makes the use of “The Extraordinary Fact As the Cynosure” Approach to identify an “extraordinary” fact even more vital so that a juror in a civil lawsuit does not get lost in the “muck” of the case.

-- While jurors, and potential jurors (i.e. each respective state and county’s citizenry) must be educated on “The Extraordinary Fact As The Cynosure” Approach, whether it is the job or duty of the respective court to provide the necessary education would be a discussion point within legal communities, court systems, political parties, state legislatures, and societies, in general.
+- While jurors and potential jurors (i.e. each respective state and county’s citizenry) must be educated on “The Extraordinary Fact As The Cynosure” Approach, whether it is the job or duty of the respective court to provide the necessary education would be a discussion point within legal communities, court systems, political parties, state legislatures, and societies, in general.

 “The Extraordinary Fact As The Cynosure” Approach™, Copyright 2018 Neil S. Siskind.
 All Rights Reserved.
 Copyright under Berne Copyright Convention, Universal Copyright Convention, and Pan-American Copyright Convention.
 No part of this paper may be reproduced, stored in a retrieval system, or transmitted in any form, or by any means, electronic, digital, mechanical, photocopying, recording, or otherwise, without prior permission of the author and publisher.